processing/p5.js/contributor_docs/inline_documentation.md

 ## Specify module for files

 The top of each *file* should contain a `@module` tag.
 Modules should correspond to JavaScript files (or require.js modules).
 They can work as groups in the lists of items.
-See http://p5js.org/api/#methods (the modules are COLOR, IMAGE, PVECTOR, etc.).
+See [here](https://p5js.org/reference/#collection-list-nav) (the modules are COLOR, IMAGE, IO, PVECTOR, etc.).

 ```
 /**